amphyvi/stringme-linux/README.md

 - Rhythmbox
 - Haruna
 - Elisa

-Didn't try Strawberry (I really don't vibe with the UI, sorry not sorry lmao) but given the list above, it should probably work too.
+Strawberry: Didn't try it (I really don't vibe with the UI, sorry not sorry lmao) but given the list above, it should probably work too.
-I did _not_ get this working with DeaDBeeF, but other MPRIS2-compliant solutions (like ccatterina's spectacular [plasmusic-toolbar](https://github.com/ccatterina/plasmusic-toolbar)) also don't catch DeaDBeeF so that could be a problem with the way mine is configured.
+Deadbeef: I didn't get it to work, but other MPRIS2-compliant solutions (like ccatterina's spectacular [plasmusic-toolbar](https://github.com/ccatterina/plasmusic-toolbar)) _also_ don't catch DeaDBeeF so that could be a problem with the way mine is configured.

 ## Known issues
 * Some (most?) players only provide the first artist in multi-artist tracks when separated by commas.
 Seems the first one will show up no matter what.